 Most electricity and gas providers in Minnesota are giving customers leeway during the COVID-19 crisis.
 This includes suspending disconnections of service and giving flexibility on utility bill payments.
 If you are behind on your electric and/or gas bill or are in danger of falling behind because of COVID-19, tell your utility company your finances have been affected by the pandemic, and ask what help is available.

 Student Loans – The CARES Act provides debt relief on federally-held loans only.
-The law automatically suspends student loan repayments, reduces interest rates to zero percent, and stops collections on outstanding debt until September 30, 2020.
+The law automatically suspends student loan repayments, reduces interest rates to zero percent, and stops collections on outstanding debt.
+This pause has been extended several times; the latest pause will end in 2023.
 Read our blog post on the CARES Act for more details.